 The prairie dogs stayed out of school and fought the tax levy because the administration would not add digging and burrowing to the curriculum.
 They apprenticed their children to a badger and later joined the groundhogs and gophers to start a successful private school.

 It’s easier to think in terms of animals because their inherent differences are more apparent to us.
 Some have wings while others don’t.
 Some have webbed feet or humongous ears.
 Some have specialized beaks or tails.
-What if our children’s differences were as stark?
+What if our children’s differences were as obvious?
 It might be easier to understand why they aren’t able to excel in a particular skill.
-Further, we aren’t encumbered by comparing their race, class, or education level of their parents.
+Also, we aren’t encumbered by comparing their race, class, or education level of their parents.

 As we progressed through grade levels and learning stages these lessons were always in the back of my mind as I assessed my children’s strengths and weaknesses.
 Here are seven lessons I learned from “The Animal School:”